tindyc/quizijuana/README.md

 ---

 ### Creator Goals
-* to create an interactive web application that is fully responsive on desktop to mobile devices.
+* to create an interactive web application that is fully responsive on desktop to smaller devices such as mobile.

 * to create a website with interface design, presenting a logical structure allowing users to easily navigate.